 Hexoskin is available for both men and women.
 There are also short and long sleeved versions to choose from.

 These innovative pyjamas use infrared technology to reduce inflammation and help you sleep better.
 They were created in collaboration with star NFL quarterback Tom Brady’s wellness brand TB12.

 Dubbed the Sleep & Recovery System, the garment is the first of its kind.
 The key is the print on the inside of the sleepwear, which uses bioceramic particles to absorb the body’s natural heat and reflect back “Far Infrared.”
 This helps the body recover faster while promoting better sleep as confirmed by a NIH independent study.

 The technology is currently used for therapeutic purposes in lamps and saunas.
 Apparently, the idea for the garment came from Brady himself some three years ago.
-The company has been working since then trying to figure out the best way to embed the infrared tech into clothing, and its only recently that its hit the shops.
+The company has been working since then trying to figure out the best way to embed the infrared tech into clothing.
+It’s only recently that it has hit the shops.

 Amazon | *

-Nadi X have launched intelligent pants that listen and respond to your body, helping you achieve a perfect yoga experience.
+Nadi X intelligent pants listen and respond to your body, helping you achieve that perfect yoga experience.

-The data is also communicated in real-time to the smartphone app which will immediately show what the correct pose should look like.
+The data is communicated in real-time to the smartphone app immediately shows what the correct pose should look like.
 The app contains around 40 poses, as well as music to help you chill.

 Mercury is a sleek looking urban jacket from Ministry of Supply.
 The garment is 90% recycled, voice-controllable through assistants like Amazon Alexa, wind/waterproof, and best of all, uses machine learning to heat to your optimal temperature.
-Recently launched on Kickstarter, the campaign to make this product a reality has smashed many times through its goal.
-Delivery is expected in August this year.
+Originally launched on Kickstarter, the company raised more than $600,000 to make this product a reality.
+Backers have just started receiving the jacket.